OusNdure66/excursion/README.md

-# Excursion Project - Codecademy Project
+# Excursion - Codecademy Project

 Project Objective as described by Codecademy: